TriMill/cxgraph/docs/language.md

 The equality operators `==` and `!=` compare two values, considering both their real and imaginary components.
 The comparison operators `>`, `<`, `>=`, and `<=` only consider the real component.
+These all produce `0` if the equality or comparison is false and `1` if it is true.

 `+`, `-`, and `*` also function as the unary plus, minus, and conugation operators.